adonisjs/v5-docs/content/guides/http/middleware.md

 Writing middleware as inline functions is fine for some quick testing.
 However, we recommend extracting the middleware logic to its own file.

-You can create a new middleware by running the following ace command.
+You can create a new middleware by running the following Ace command.

 ```sh
 node ace make:middleware LogRequest